shrististha/shrististha/README.md

   <img src="https://komarev.com/ghpvc/?username=shristi-shrestha&style=flat-square&color=blueviolet" alt=""/>

   <p>
-    I'm a passionate Data Scientist and Software Engineer with a knack for transforming complex data into actionable insights.
+    I'm a passionate about playing with data.
+I love transforming complex data into actionable insights.
 I thrive at the intersection of machine learning, cloud computing, and robust software development.
   </p>
   <p>
     Currently, I'm pursuing my Master's in Data Science at the University of Memphis, diving deep into advanced statistical learning and deep learning.
 I'm on a mission to leverage technology to solve real-world challenges and build intelligent, data-driven applications.